 - perform CPR on patients who have stopped breathing

-You’ll also study medical terminology so that you can communicate effectively with doctors and other healthcare workers.
+You’ll also study medical terminology to communicate effectively with doctors and other healthcare workers.

-The first year of an RN program consists mostly of classroom instruction.
-During this time you will also work in hospital or clinical settings.
+The first year of an RN program consists primarily of classroom instruction.
+During this time, you will also work in hospital or clinical settings.
 There you may see firsthand what real-world nursing looks like.
 The second year involves more hands-on training at hospitals and clinics.

 After all this hard work, you have earned your RN degree from SABER College of Nursing.
 This achievement is a milestone, and you are happy for the moment.
 You successfully completed an RN program that had been pivotal in strengthening your passion for nursing.
 It is time to be able to do your dream job.
 Make a difference in the lives of patients who need you most!